SAP-samples/btp-cf-cap-multitenant-susaas/docu/3-advanced/7-push-data-s4hana-system/README.md

 - Your system needs to allow outbound HTTP connections to SAP BTP.

-Feel free to generate some first sample values in your EPM model using the **SEPM_DB** transaction.
+Feel free to generate some first sample values in your EPM model using the **SEPM_DG** transaction.

 ## 3. Certificate setup